ahsan-codejit/devicehealth/reports/readme.md

 - Run beat/scheduler (celery -A ports beat --loglevel=info) in a window
 - Run worker (celery -A reports worker -l info) in another window

-Notes: We can setup demeonization for celery to run in background after dev
+Notes: We can setup demeonization for celery to run in background later

 ------------------ OR --------------------